vriveraPeersyst/docs.xrplevm.org/pages/developers/interacting-with-evm/advanced-guides/cross-chain-transactions/send-messages.md

 # Send messages from XRPL

-In addition to transferring tokens across chains, Axelar enables cross-chain communication through [Axelar's General Message Passing (GMP)](https://docs.axelar.dev/dev/general-message-passing/overview/).
-GMP enables developers to call any function on any other connected chain.
-For example, smart contracts on EVM-compatible chains, such as the XRPL EVM, can be triggered directly from the XRP Ledger (XRPL).
+In addition to transferring tokens across chains, cross-chain bridges can enable communication between blockchains through general message passing protocols.
+These protocols allow developers to call functions on other connected chains.
+For example, smart contracts on EVM-compatible chains, such as the XRPL EVM, can be triggered directly from the XRP Ledger (XRPL), Ethereum, Polygon and other supported chains.

 To send a message from one chain to another, there are some key aspects to consider:

 - The destination chain must be an EVM-compatible chain, as executing messages requires a smart contract.
+- The destination contract must be compatible with the bridge protocol being used (specific interface requirements vary by bridge).

+## Example: Sending a message using Axelar

+[Axelar's General Message Passing (GMP)](https://docs.axelar.dev/dev/general-message-passing/overview/) is one protocol that enables cross-chain message passing.
+With Axelar GMP, developers can call any function on any other connected chain.

+### Requirements for Axelar

 - The destination contract address must inherit from [`AxelarExecutable`](https://github.com/axelarnetwork/axelar-gmp-sdk-solidity/blob/main/contracts/executable/AxelarExecutable.sol)

-## Sending a message from XRP Ledger to XRPL EVM
+### Sending a message from XRP Ledger to XRPL EVM

 To send a message from the XRP Ledger (XRPL) to the XRPL EVM, a `Payment` transaction is used with the following key parameters: